jcorvinus/HandshakeVR/README.md

-# Leap SteamVR Skeleton
+# HandshakeVR

 ## What is this?
-This is a compatibility system that allows VR developers to target both Leap Motion and SteamVR skeletal hand tracking, as well as use Leap Motion's incredibly satisfying and easy-to-work-with Interaction Engine with SteamVR controllers.
+Handshake VR is a compatibility system that allows VR developers to target both Leap Motion and SteamVR skeletal hand tracking, as well as use Leap Motion's incredibly satisfying and easy-to-work-with Interaction Engine with SteamVR controllers.
 All in a single workflow.

 ## Why would I want to use this?
 [![Demo video](https://github.com/jcorvinus/LeapSteamVRSkeleton/blob/master/Docs/thumbnail.jpg)](http://www.youtube.com/watch?v=ghk21xVKhT0)